What You Should Know When You Have Been Injured in a Motor Vehicle Accident

 Steps to Take After a Motor Vehicle Accident

-- Notify the Accident Benefits insurance company within 7 days (see page 3 for more information)
+- Notify the Accident Benefits insurance company within 7 days (see section, “Which Insurer Should I Call for Accident Benefits?”);

-- Record the names and addresses of the other motorists involved in the accident along with the names and addresses of any witnesses
+- Record the names and addresses of the other motorists involved in the accident along with the names and addresses of any witnesses; and;

 Am I Entitled to Accident Benefits?

 YES – Anyone injured in a motor vehicle accident is automatically entitled to “Accident Benefits“.
-Accident Benefits (see chart on next page) are available whether you were driving, were a passenger or were a pedestrian hit by a motor vehicle (and are available even if the accident was your fault).
+Accident Benefits are available whether you were driving, were a passenger or were a pedestrian hit by a motor vehicle (and are available even if the accident was your fault).